 Transition into School

-The children who enter Reception at Queen’s House often come from a variety of different nursery settings.
+The children who enter Reception at the Pre-prep often come from a variety of different nursery settings.
 The teachers will visit each pupil at their nursery before they join Reception in September.
-This is an ideal time to talk to nursery staff and the children to ensure a smooth transition; in addition to this, the pupils are invited into Queen’s House for social occasions such as theatre performances, Mini Sports Day and Summer Concerts.
+This is an ideal time to talk to nursery staff and the children to ensure a smooth transition; in addition to this, the pupils are invited into Woodbridge School Prep for social occasions such as theatre performances, Mini Sports Day and Summer Concerts.
 An afternoon in the summer term is dedicated to new pupils and their families, when the parents have the opportunity to meet and get to know one another before their child starts school, and the children are able to spend the afternoon with their teacher in the classroom.
 The children are taught by experienced Early Years staff who value each unique child.
 Classes are kept small to ensure pupils are well nurtured, with individual needs being met.
 Focused teaching and observations ensure that good progress is made by all children across the Early Years curriculum.
-Children are taught by specialist teachers in Spanish, PE, drama and Music.
+Children are taught by specialist teachers in Spanish, PE, Drama and Music.

 Communication with Parents